dorkodu/sage.php/docs/concepts.md

 }
 ```
 As you see variables may include complex objects and they will be correctly validated by
-**graphql-php** runtime.
+**Sage-php** runtime.

-Another nice feature of GraphQL mutations is that they also hold the query for data to be
+Another nice feature of Sage mutations is that they also hold the query for data to be
 returned after mutation.
 In our example mutation will return:
 ```
 {